eltonlazzarin/aircnc-app/README.md

 # Development environment

-To excute all projects below, you have to install [Node.js](https://nodejs.org), [NPM](https://www.npmjs.com/) enviroment download Expo in your mobile store and an editor, like [Visual Studio Code](https://code.visualstudio.com/).
+To excute all projects below, you have to install [Node.js](https://nodejs.org), [NPM](https://www.npmjs.com/) enviroment, download Expo in your mobile store and an editor, like [Visual Studio Code](https://code.visualstudio.com/).

 # Usage

 # Starting the API project

-After cloning this project to your computer, install all dependencies needed to backend, frontend and RocketBox mobile app (separately), typing in your terminal like below.
+After cloning this project to your computer, install all dependencies needed to backend, frontend and aircnc mobile app (separately), typing in your terminal like below.

 ```sh
 $ aircnc-app